SupeRuier/awesome-active-learning/contents/AL_combinations.md

 - Revisiting Deep Active Learning for Semantic Segmentation [2023]
 - Adaptive Superpixel for Active Learning in Semantic Segmentation [2023]
 - Best Practices in Active Learning for Semantic Segmentation [2023]: A comparative study.
+- Active Learning with Task Consistency and Diversity in Multi-Task Networks [2024, WACV]

 Semantic Segmentation with Domain Adaptation：
 - Multi-Anchor Active Domain Adaptation for Semantic Segmentation [2021, ICCV]：